Rushil13579/AdminTrollV2/README.md

 # AdminTrollV2
-A Pocketmine-MP plugin to troll your frenimies!
+A Pocketmine-MP plugin to Troll your Frenimies!

 - The **BEST** troll plugin for Pocketmine-MP!
 - Contains 36 unique trolls, with many more to come